What’s the first thing that comes to your mind when you hear the word protein?

 18 grams of protein

-The protein sources in this smoothie are the chia seeds, almonds, and Greek yogurt.
-The ingredient combination results in a rich and flavorful drink.
-It's a great drink to help fuel your body in the morning since it's also loaded with antioxidants, calcium, and fiber.
+The protein source of this smoothie lies in the chia seeds, almonds and Greek yogurt.
+We love the ingredient combination as it gives off a very rich and flavorful taste.
+It’s a great drink to help fuel your body in the morning since it’s loaded with antioxidants, calcium and fiber.

 You will need: